modeledge/cleanconfig/README.md

 ## License

-This project is based on [Original Project Name](link-to-original-project) and is licensed under the MIT License.
+This project is based on [ilyakaznacheev/cleanenv](https://github.com/ilyakaznacheev/cleanenv) and is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.

 ## Description